isaka-james/UDOM-RATIBA-API/README.md

 ### 1. Get Categories
 - **Endpoint**: `/get/category`
 - **Method**: GET ( https://udom-ratiba-api.vercel.app/get/category )
-- **Description**: You can check the type of the timetable available, When you fetch most of the time you will find that it only says *Teaching*, this is because there are two category *Teaching* and *Examination*, since the examination season is not yet nearer then you will find only  the *Teaching timetable type*.
+- **Description**: You can check the types of the timetable available.
+When you fetch the data,most of the time you will only see *Teaching*, this is because there are two categories *Teaching* and *Examination*, that is because the examination season is not yet nearer and the api is fetching real time data.

 - The sample output of the request